pirate/security-growler/README.md

  * sudo commands
  * port-scans (e.g. if you're on the receiving end of nmap)

-Feel free to submit a pull-request and add a new one (e.g. try writing one for http-auth)!
+Feel free to submit a [pull-request](https://github.com/pirate/security-growler/pulls) and add a [new parser](https://github.com/pirate/security-growler/blob/master/parsers/vnc.py) (e.g. try writing one for http-auth)!

 A related project is available for Linux users: [PushAlotAuth](https://github.com/benjojo/PushAlotAuth), it uses the PushALot push-notification platform.

 ## Developer Info:

-This app is composed of 3 main parts: sources, parsers, and loggers.
+This app is composed of 3 main parts: `sources`, `parsers`, and `loggers`.

- * `sources` are either file paths or port numbers, e.g. `/var/log/system.log` or `5900`
+ * [`sources`](https://github.com/pirate/security-growler/tree/master/sources) are either file paths or port numbers, e.g. `/var/log/system.log` or `5900`
- * `parsers` take the text from the `sources`, and parse out various alerts, e.g. `ssh` or `sudo`
+ * [`parsers`](https://github.com/pirate/security-growler/tree/master/parsers) take the text from the `sources`, and parse out various alerts, e.g. `ssh` or `sudo`
- * `loggers` are output channels for alerts, e.g. `stdout`, `osxnotifications`, or `growl`
+ * [`loggers`](https://github.com/pirate/security-growler/tree/master/loggers) are output channels for alerts, e.g. `stdout`, `osxnotifications`, or `growl`

-The main runloop is in `growler.py`, it reads lines out of the sources, passes them through parsers, then dispatches alerts before waiting a short delay and then looping.
+The main runloop is in [`growler.py`](https://github.com/pirate/security-growler/blob/master/growler.py), it reads lines out of the sources, passes them through parsers, then dispatches alerts before waiting a short delay and then looping.

-The menubar app is a simple wrapper compiled using [Platypus](http://www.macupdate.com/app/mac/12046/platypus).  `Security Growler.app` is packaged with copies of `growler.py` and all the other files it needs.
+The [menubar app](https://github.com/pirate/security-growler/tree/master/Security%20Growler.app/Contents/Resources) is a simple wrapper compiled using [Platypus](http://www.macupdate.com/app/mac/12046/platypus).  `Security Growler.app` is packaged with copies of `growler.py` and all the other files it needs.
 To make changes to the app, change the files you need, test using `sudo python growler.py` and `sudo ./menubar.sh`, then re-run Platypus to generate a new app.

 The menubar app works by simply running `growler.py` (which writes to a log file), then `cat`ing the contents of the logfile to show in the dropdown.
-See `menubar.sh` for more details.
+See [`menubar.sh`](https://github.com/pirate/security-growler/blob/master/menubar.sh) for more details.

 ## License: